genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ![Genesis Install](/img/intellij-install.png)

 This generates a hidden folder called **.genesis-home** in your project root, ready to run your application's processes.
-This may take up to 20 minutes on the first run because it performs a full build of your application.
+On the first run, this could take up to 20 minutes, because it performs a full build of your application.

 :::tip
 If you want to keep your file search as clean as possible, it is possible to assign the **.genesis-home** folder as Excluded.
 To do that, follow the three steps below.